melissa-ong/Data-Analytics-Projects/README.md

 ### Accessing the Data

-Downloaded the csv file.
-I began by importing the data into a Jupyter notebook and exploring the data by checking the data types.
+The csv file with all data I used can be found in the ToyotaCorolla.csv file, and my Jupyter notebook code can be found under Toyota Corolla.ipynb.
+To begin, I downloaded the csv file,imported the data into a Jupyter notebook, and explored the data by checking the data types.
 This allowed me to determine that two of the variables (Model ID and Fuel_type) contain text, while all other variables were numbers.

 ### Cleaning the Data